 This article was useful when looking for:

-- obsidian in new mexico (2)
+- find rock in hillsbro new mexico (1)